At NHTI, students must use this three step process to access Disabilities Services:

 1. Attend a Disabilities Information Session

 Information Sessions are held weekly (view schedule).
 We highlight important differences between high school special education and college disabilities services, rights and responsibilities, procedures, documentation, college expectations, types of supports available, advising options and parent questions.
 Most attendees find this information helpful.
-To make your reservation, call Learning Center Reception at (603) 230-4027.
+To make your reservation, call Academic Center for Excellence (ACE) Reception at (603) 230-4027.

 2. Provide Documentation of Disabilities

 Documentation should include relevant records which describe your disability and your need for academic adjustments and support.
 This information must be up-to-date, address your current level of functioning and support your request for accommodations.
 Documentation may include the most recent diagnostic testing conducted by a trained and qualified professional, such as a psychologist, educational diagnostician or health care professional.
 Your most recent Individualized Education Plan (IEP), 504 Plan, Summary of Performance document, or other records from high school or other schools are also helpful in planning.
 These documents alone are not sufficient documentation for eligibility for a RAP.
 Your documentation is kept confidential and separate from other records, including department records, admission decisions, registrar records and transcripts.

 The Coordinator of Disabilities Services reviews documentation on a case-by-case basis for its quality, date and completeness.
 Documentation varies with the disability and must include a diagnosis, the professional's credentials, the effect of the disability on a major life activity, and the effect on academic performance.
 If you do not have recent documentation, the Coordinator of Disabilities Services is available to consult with you, for example, to provide a list of possible evaluators for updated educational documentation and/or suggestions for obtaining other documentation.
 NHTI does not provide diagnostic testing services.